xfengnefx/hprc-sample-selection/yr1.md

 Do:

 1. data lines of the input vcf file are retained if the MAF is at least 0.05.
 MAF is calculated as `min(AF, 1-AF)` where `AF` is extracted from the "AF" field of the vcf `INFO` field.
-Since 1KG phase 3 release's vcf files each contains all 2504 samples, the denominator of `AF` is the whole cohort.
-String to float convertion is python's `float()`.
+Since 1KG phase 3 release's vcf files each containing all 2504 samples, the denominator of `AF` is the whole cohort.
+String to float conversion is python's `float()`.

 2. if a data line passes the MAF requirement, it is converted to a integer array of length N. Each entry is calculated as the following: if the minor allele is REF, let the value be `genotype.count('0')`; otherwise, `2-genotype.count('0')`.
 To determine whether the minor allele is REF: true if `all_genotypes.count('0') < 2*N/2`, false otherwise.

 ### Step 2: dimension reduction

-1. Each of the 22 feature matrices is normalized, goes through PCA and be reduced to size (N, 100).
+1. Each of the 22 feature matrices is normalized, goes through PCA and is reduced to size (N, 100).
 The normalization is implemented as:

 ```
 import numpy as np